-For Y6 pupils with EHCPs preparing to join LNS, a SEND colleague will attend their Y6 annual review and facilitate visits to LNS during the summer term.
-The SENDCO will meet with all parents/carers of the pupils with EHCPs to produce a Pupil Profile to be disseminated to all staff and an individual Support Plan to ensure the educational provision is in place to meet the objectives of the EHCP.
-Support Plans are reviewed termly.
+For Y6 pupils with EHCPs preparing to join LNS, a SEND colleague will ordinarily attend their Y6 annual review and facilitate visits to LNS during the summer term.
+The SENDCO will meet with all parents/carers of the pupils with EHCPs to produce a Pupil Profile to be disseminated to all staff and an Individual Support Plan to ensure the educational provision is in place to meet the objectives of the EHCP.
+These meetings will be offered remotely and via telephone should COVID-19 restrictions be in place.
+Individual Support Plans are reviewed termly.